-Master Instructor Yijiao Hong is a 12th generation inheritor of Chen Style Taichi.
-She has sponsored Grandmaster Chen Zhenglei’s Chen Style Taichi Seminars in Seattle annually since 1998.
-Master Instructor Yijiao Hong’s top students include: Shifu Restita DeJesus, Shifu James Guidon, Shifu Blake Emery, Joan Laage, Craig Perras, Larry Fung, David Lion, Zach Layng, Russal Layng, Hoan Chung, Jason Hu, Mike D., Dashi Banan, Rebecca Wong, Keli brown and others.
+Master Instructor Yijiao Hong is a 12th generation inheritor of Chen Style Taichi and in-chamber disciple of Grandmaster Chen Zhenglei.
+Master Hong has sponsored Grandmaster Chen Zhenglei's Chen Style Taichi Seminars in Seattle annually since 1998.
+Master Instructor Yijiao Hong's taichi senior students include: James Guidon, Larry Fung, Joan Laage, Rusty DeJesus, Blake Emery, Carol Warren, David Lion, Yuxi Hong, Duke B, Thomas Hashman, Marinda Chen, Kate Novak, Mark Flanders, Jeff Grubb, Jim Pullen, Caitlin Hamer, Kyle Olson, Rena Behar, Rebecca Ip, Susan Peterson, and many more.

-Master Hong was born in Jin Hua, China, and started practicing Wushu with the Jin Hua Wu Shu Team when she was 8 years old.
+Master Hong was born in Jin Hua, China, and started practicing Wushu with the Jin Hua Wushu Team when she was 8 years old.
 She was the top Wushu athlete and Taichi champion in Zhe Jiang province, China.
-Master Hong has a B.A. degree in physical education in Wushu and Taichi from Zhe Jiang Normal University, China.
-She became an assistant professor and team coach of Zhe Jiang College of Traditional Chinese Medicine in 1992.
+Master Hong has a B.A. degree in physical education in Wushu and Taichi from Zhe Jiang Normal University in China.
+She became an assistant professor and team coach of Zhe Jiang University of Traditional Chinese Medicine in 1992.
 She coached the college Wushu and Taichi Team and competed in China national tournaments until she immigrated to Seattle, U.S. in 1994.

-Master Hong’s passion in Taichi originated from her late teenage years at University, especially after she studied Chinese Medicine for two years and visited Madam Chen Lixing in Xian, China Master Hong’s strong belief in Taichi’s therapeutic value in life and Taichi’s powerful martial application is a constant source of inspiration for her.
-Master Hong is a lifetime student of Taichi Yang family from Grandmaster Fu Shengyuang and Chen family from Grandmaster Chen Zhenglei, Chen village, China.
+Master Hong's passion in Taichi originated from her late teenage years at University, especially after she studied Chinese Medicine for two years and visited Madam Chen Lixing in Xian, China.
+Master Hong's strong belief in Taichi's therapeutic value in life, and powerful martial application is a constant source of inspiration for her.

-Yijiao Hong has mastered many Taichi forms and skills from both the traditional families as well as modern competition forms.
-Competition Taichi forms include: Yang 24 Forms, Yang 32 Forms Sword, 42 Forms Taichi Fist, 42 Forms Taichi Sword, and Yang, Chen , Wu, Sun competition forms ; Traditional forms and skills include: 85 Yang family traditional form, push-hands, Chen family Taichi silk-reeling, Old Frame One, Old Frame Two, Chen sword, Chen broadsword, push-hands and Traditional Chinese Medicial Qigong forms.
+Master Hong has mastered many Taichi forms and skills from both the traditional families as well as modern competition forms.
+Competition Taichi forms include: Yang 24 Forms, Yang 32 Forms Sword, 42 Forms Taichi Fist, 42 Forms Taichi Sword, and Yang, Chen, Wu, and Sun competition forms.
+Traditional forms and skills include: 85 Yang family traditional form, push-hands, Chen family Taichi silk-reeling, Old Frame One, Old Frame Two, Chen sword, Chen broadsword, Chen double broadsword, spear, long pole, push-hands, and Traditional Chinese Medical Qigong forms.

 I was originally drawn to CWTA after learning about Master Instructor Yijiao Hong: her thorough training since childhood in China, her subsequent career as a Wushu instructor in China and — since the 1990s — in Seattle, and the international recognition accorded her.
 This gave me enough confidence at least to try the place out.
 I'm very happy I made that decision.
 Shifu Hong and Yang Taichi instructor James Guidon are welcoming and patient, and the instruction appropriate to one's experience.
 But it is detailed and systematic, and nicely designed to build your practice step by step.
 You quickly understand that the instructors are also skilled and conscientious teachers as well as practitioners and that they really want to help you progress.
 The training goes on at many levels: from learning the outer forms; to learning the principles of alignment and coordination that underlie the forms; to the awareness of the sensations accompanying the physical movements; to the mental concentration that enables all of this.
 And the results slowly but surely become apparent: the strengthening of key muscles and the stabilization of joints; an improvement in balance and efficiency of movement; more physical and mental relaxation; and a deeper breathing that seems to permeate more of the body.
 And not to be overlooked: it becomes a lot of fun just to practice!
 I have much appreciation for this school and these teachers.